thegamecracks/theticketbot/README.md

 [db]
 pragmas = ["PRAGMA cipher = sqlcipher", "PRAGMA kdf_iter = 512000"]
 key_template = "PRAGMA hexkey = '{}'"
-# NOTE: when first encrypting with hexkey, use hexrekey instead of rekey
 ```

 At startup, you will be prompted to enter the database key.